ankitsinghruhal/ankitsinghruhal/README.md

 ## 🤔 Fun Fact

-I love hiking and exploring new places in my free time.
+I love playing chess, reading books and exploring new things.

 Thanks for visiting my profile!
 Have a great day! 😊